Asymptotic Theory in R: Consistency, Asymptotic Normality & Delta Method

 |---|---|---|---|

-| Consistency | estimator converges to truth | $\hat\theta_n \to_p \theta$ | MSE shrinks with $n$, log-log slope $-1$ |
+| Consistency | Estimator converges to the truth | $\hat\theta_n \xrightarrow{p} \theta$ | Verify via shrinking MSE plot |

-| Asymptotic normality | CLT for estimators | $\sqrt{n}(\hat\theta_n - \theta) \to_d N(0, V)$ | histogram of standardized stat over N(0,1) |
+| Asymptotic normality | Sampling distribution becomes Gaussian | $\sqrt{n}(\hat\theta_n - \theta) \xrightarrow{d} N(0, V)$ | Histogram of standardized estimator |

-| Delta method (multivariate) | multi-parameter version | $\sqrt{n}(g(\hat{\boldsymbol\theta}_n)-g(\boldsymbol\theta)) \to_d N(0, \nabla g^\top \Sigma \nabla g)$ | gradient times covariance times gradient |
+| Delta method (multivariate) | Multi-parameter version | $N(0, \nabla g^\top \Sigma \nabla g)$ | Jacobian sandwich |

 References

-- van der Vaart, A. W., Asymptotic Statistics.
+- van der Vaart, A. W. Asymptotic Statistics.
 Cambridge University Press (2000).
-Chapters 2 and 3.
-Link
+Chapters 2 and 3 cover convergence modes and the delta method in detail.

-- Casella, G. & Berger, R. L., Statistical Inference, 2nd ed.
+- Casella, G. and Berger, R. L. Statistical Inference, 2nd edition.
 Duxbury (2002).
-Chapter 10.
+Chapter 10 develops asymptotic evaluations.

-- Lehmann, E. L., Elements of Large-Sample Theory.
+- Lehmann, E. L. Elements of Large-Sample Theory.
 Springer (1999).

-- Wasserman, L., All of Statistics.
+- Wasserman, L. All of Statistics.
 Springer (2004).
-Chapter 5.
+Chapter 5 is a compact tour of consistency, normality, and the delta method.

-- Wikipedia, "Delta method".
+- Wikipedia.
+"Delta method."
 Link

-- StatLect, "Delta method".
+- StatLect.
+"Delta method."
 Link

 Continue Learning